kipolaboratory/kipo-kpg-py/README.md

 - [HTML Form to transfer user to KPG](#html-form-to-transfer-user-to-kpg)
 ---
 ### Installation
-Add KipoKPG.py and form.html to Your project
+Add KipoKPG.py and form.html to Your project or simply pip install kipo-kpg

 ### Quick Start and Examples
 Initial Kipo KPG and request shopping key from kipo server.